LasticXYZ/docs/docs/price-simulator/index.md

 2. **Instantaneous Coretime**: Sold on a block-by-block basis, catering to immediate, short-term needs.

 This dual system aims to balance long-term planning with the flexibility of immediate resource allocation.
-Since this price simulator only models Bulk Coretime pricing, we are going to go a bit deeper into that.
+Since this price simulator only models Bulk Coretime pricing, we are going to focus only on explaining Bulk Coretime and not Instantanious Coretime.

 #### Region: The Tradable Unit of Coretime
 - A **Region** is a defined period of Coretime with a specific regularity and core association, forming the basis of the sale and allocation process.
 - Regions can be traded, split, or pooled, providing flexibility in how Coretime is managed and utilized.

 ### Simplified Explanation of Bulk Pricing in Polkadot's Agile Coretime